PramodSSImmaneni/makeself/README.md

 makeself - sashadt
 ==================

 This fork of the original [makeself](https://github.com/megastep/makeself) is designed to allow users to pass arguments to internal script without having to prefix them by "--".
 Single dash options such as -h and -q are also sent to be executed by the internal script.
 This allows internal script to behave more closely to original form whether it is being executed from inside self-extracting archive or directly.
+An assumption is made that internal script will not use "--" options, or will only use "--" options which do not conflict with those in [makeself-header.sh](makeself-header.sh).

 # makeself - Make self-extractable archives on Unix